Ajaytekam/pastebin/README.md

 ## PasteBin App

 A [PasteBin](https://en.wikipedia.org/wiki/Pastebin) app to share your codes/notes with other people.
-The App is entirely written in code php with mysql as database.
+The App is entirely written in core php with mysql as database.

 ### Features :